 Data preprocessing

-To get each domain’s contribution to the IMD scores, we need to duplicate the model f shown in the methodology part.
+To get each domain’s contribution to the IMD scores, we need to implement the model f shown in the methodology part.
 However, the official data only provide seven domain scores with 3 decimals, which means there could be more than two hundred LSOAs that have the same domain scores.
 This would bring huge errors when we transform the scores to the ranks.
 Thus, we need to preprocess the scores with the help of the domain rank from the official dataset (domain rank from the official dataset is different from the rank we use.
 It considers the most deprived one as 1, which is the one with the highest score.
 Therefore, we would use N-domain rank from the official dataset+1 as the rank r we use).

 The method here is simple, if there are many LSOAs have the same score, denote a as the lowest rank for these scores and r is the rank of the score we would modify.
 The modified score would be the original score plus (r-a)×10-6.
 The reason we choose 10-6 is because the largest number of the same score is within 300.